bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

 # COLLECT A TARBALL OF THE INSTALLED INSTANCE

-1. Edit the settings in a different Linux VirtualBox, add the disk image you just created as another drive (doesn't matter if it was scsi or ide before or now)
+1. Edit the settings in a different Linux VirtualBox
+   1. add the disk image you just created as another drive in THIS virtual machine
-   1. I just made a copy of my Docker 'default' image, and renamed it 'disk-manipulator'
+   1. I just made a copy of my Docker 'default' image, and renamed it 'disk-manipulator' (copying an image is an easy thing to do in VirtualBox)
    1. It needs to be powered off when you're doing this
 1. Start the 'disk-manipulator' VirtualBox
 1. Login and mount the disk.
 Your command may vary somewhat, depending on how many drives are in 'disk-manipulator'